visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 For these reasons, the **Backup** is asked to at least maintain awareness of the issues the **Primary** is handling.

-In the ideal, the **Primary** is able to handle all customer response activity and no other developers are engaged.
-However, this situation can change for significant *escalations* (see below).
+Ideally, the **Primary** is able to handle all SRE activity and no other developers are engaged.
+However, this situation can change for significant `escalations <sre_escalations>`.
 Thus, other developers are free to ignore customer inquiries as well as redirect customers who may contact them directly via email, phone or walk-in.
 It is a best practice to handle such redirections with a formal, three-way handoff confirming that the customer indeed makes contact with the **Primary**.